dtr-kalfer/burauenbiblio/README.md

 ![Homepage](./readme_assets/sample_viewed.webp "BurauenBiblio Homepage")

 The **Top 30 Borrowed Books list** showcases the titles most frequently borrowed over the past six months.
+The data is taken from the circulation report.

 The **Top 30 Most-Viewed Books** tracks books that are regularly read or referenced by patrons within the library but not officially borrowed.
 This in-house usage is measured over a one-month activity span.